I. Relevant Security Council resolutions and Committee Guidelines

 Please send the requests for exemptions from the travel bans to:

-- The Chair of the Committee, His Excellency Mr. Philippe Kridelka, through the Permanent Mission of Belgium to the United Nations
+- The Chair of the Committee, Her Excellency Ms. Geraldine Byrne Nason, through the Permanent Mission of Ireland to the United Nations

 With copies to:

 - The Senior Committee Secretary, Ms. Sana Khan, Email address: SC-751-Committee@un.org

 Once the Committee has approved a request for exemption from the travel ban, the Secretariat will notify in writing the Permanent Missions to the United Nations of the State in which the listed individual is resident, the State of nationality, the State(s) to which the listed individual will be traveling, and any transit State, as well as any United Nations office/agency involved, to inform them of the approved travel, itinerary and timetable.

 VII.
 Request for an extension of the exemption from the travel ban

 Any request for an extension of the exemption is subject to the procedures set out above and need to be received by the Chair in writing, with a revised itinerary, no less than five working days before the expiry of the approved exemption.

 VIII.
 Changes to the approved exemption from the travel plan

 Any changes to the information provided in the request, including with regard to points of transit, require further consideration by the Committee and need to be received by the Chair no less than three working days prior to the commencement of the travel.